nu-radio/NuRadioMC/NuRadioMC/examples/05_pulser_calibration_measurement/radioEmitting_pulser_calibration/README.md

 Define 'simulation_mode' as "emitter" to work with radio emitting pulser models

-For "emitter_antenna_type" , all avialable antenna models in NuRadioMC can be used
+For "emitter_antenna_type" , all available antenna models in NuRadioMC can be used

 The amplitude of source voltage signal ( waveform ) including magnitude and dimesion (unit) is defined through "emitter_amplitude"